ircart/ircart/README.md

 The repository is constantly being organized & updated with new art files.

-Check out the [scroll](https://github.com/acidvegas/scroll) IRC bot to easily bring this art into your channels!
+Check out the [wiki](https://github.com/ircart/ircart/wiki) for useful information & resources.

 ## Contribute